KILTprotocol/kilt-workshop-101/ctype.md

 ```

-Let's have a look at what these fields are:
+Let's have a look at what these entries mean.

-Key name | What it's used for
+Key | What it is
 ---------|----------
- `schema` | B1
+ `schema` |  The actual structure a Claim should have
- `metadata` | B2
- A3 | B3 | C3

-> 💡 `metadata` is a field KILT may use in the future to support different languages.
+ `metadata` | Metadata used to support different languages

-We will need it to create our claim and to verify, that the claim follows the rules of this ctype.
+ `owner` | The public address of the user who created this CTYPE
+`hash` | Most important attribute.